 I write things on the internets, mostly about technology and video games, with a nice side dish of mobile game and book reviews.
 I currently write articles on tech news for Engadget, curriculum for an online high school out of the University of Missouri, and I do page layouts for a local printed real estate book.
 I also contribute to a local printed alt-weekly, the Anchorage Press.

-I edit things on (and off!) the internets, too, though it’s tricky to show this off; editors rarely get the credit they deserve.
+I edit things, too, though it’s tricky to show this off; editors rarely get the credit they deserve.
 I’ve got nothing but praise for the folks that have helped me present my best writing self and I strive to be that person for the writers I get to edit.
 I was the main Editor at 148Apps for a few years and have enjoyed watching all our writers grow into superstars.

 Clicking through to the sites above will give you all of the writings I’ve done for each outlet; click on the sections themselves up top will give you a nicely curated list of some of my best/favorite work from each place.

-I also do behind-the-scenes consulting for various gaming companies big and small, and have just begun copyediting novels for first-time authors.
+I also do behind-the-scenes consulting for various gaming companies large and small.
+I’ve also just begun copyediting novels for first-time authors.
 Email me for details.